Honey, I shrunk the hypothesis space (through logical preprocessing): Experiments

 \subsubsection{Q2.
 Can Removing Each Type of Pointless Rule Reduce Learning Times?}

 Figure \ref{fig:q2_unsat} shows the learning times when only removing unsatisfiable rules.
-Doing so decreases learning times on 40/419 (9\%) tasks, with a mean decrease of $2 \pm 0$ minutes, and increases learning times on 5/419 (1\%) tasks, with a mean increase of $20 \pm 13$ seconds.
+Doing so decreases learning time on 38/419 (9.1\%) tasks and increases learning time on 21/419 (5.0\%) tasks.
+There is no significant difference on the other tasks.
+The mean decrease in learning time is 2.0 $\pm$ 1.0 minutes, corresponding to a 27.4\% decrease and a 1.4x speedup.
+The mean increase in learning time is 2.8 $\pm$ 3.2 seconds, corresponding to a 46.0\% increase and a 1.5x slowdown.

 Figure \ref{fig:q2_impl} shows the learning times when only removing implication reducible rules.
-Doing so decreases learning times on 139/419 (33\%) tasks, with a mean decrease of $17 \pm 3$ minutes, and increases learning times on 5/419 (1\%) tasks, with a mean increase of $8 \pm 5$ seconds.
+Doing so decreases learning time on 154/419 (36.8\%) tasks and increases learning time on 10/419 (2.4\%) tasks.
+There is no significant difference on the other tasks.
+The mean decrease in learning time is 19.2 $\pm$ 3.3 minutes, corresponding to a 73.1\% decrease and a 3.7x speedup.
+The mean increase in learning time is 9.4 $\pm$ 18.5 seconds, corresponding to a 110.1\% increase and a 2.1x slowdown.

 Figure \ref{fig:q2_recall} shows the learning times when only removing recall reducible rules.
-Doing so decreases learning times on 64/419 (15\%) tasks, with a mean decrease of $3 \pm 1$ minutes, and increases learning times on 4/419 (0\%) tasks, with a mean increase of $1 \pm 1$ minutes.
+Doing so decreases learning time on 70/419 (16.7\%) tasks and increases learning time on 9/419 (2.1\%) tasks.
+There is no significant difference on the other tasks.
+The mean decrease in learning time is 3.5 $\pm$ 1.8 minutes, corresponding to a 38.8\% decrease and a 1.6x speedup.
+The mean increase in learning time is 34.1 $\pm$ 68.7 seconds, corresponding to a 104.6\% increase and a 2.0x slowdown.
 The reason for the increase in learning time is because, due to the aforementioned \emph{variable appearing twice in a literal} issue, \popper{} with \name{} sometimes needs to learn a longer rule, so it takes more time.

 Figure \ref{fig:q2_singletons} shows the learning times when only removing singleton rules.
-Doing so decreases learning times on 57/419 (11\%) tasks, with a mean decrease of $2 \pm 0$ minutes, and increases learning times on 4/419 (0\%) tasks, with a mean increase of $47 \pm 29$ seconds.
+Doing so decreases learning time on 66/419 (15.8\%) tasks and increases learning time on 11/419 (2.6\%) tasks.
+There is no significant difference on the other tasks.
+The mean decrease in learning time is 2.7 $\pm$ 1.1 minutes, corresponding to a 31.7\% decrease and a 1.5x speedup.
+The mean increase in learning time is 1.3 $\pm$ 1.6 minutes, corresponding to a 25.9\% increase and a 1.3x slowdown.

 Again, it is important to note these are minimum improvements, as \popper{} without \name{} often times out after 60 minutes.

-Overall, the results in this section show that the answer to \textbf{Q2} is yes, removing each type of pointless rule can reduce learning times but that removing implication reducible rules has the most impact.
+Overall, the results in this section show that the answer to \textbf{Q2} is yes, removing each type of pointless rule can reduce learning times but removing implication reducible rules has the most impact.